 Phylogenetic path analysis of growth, disease, and Endozoicomonas abundance.
 The univariate correlations between Endozoicomonas, host disease susceptibility and growth rate raise the question of the direction of causality by which these factors have become non-randomly associated during coral evolution.
-Using phylogenetic path analysis (Methods), we compared 14 models of the relationship between Endozoicomonas relative abundance, disease susceptibility, and growth rate (Supplementary Data Table 11a, Fig. S4).
+Using phylogenetic path analysis (Methods), we compared 14 models of the relationship between Endozoicomonas relative abundance, disease susceptibility, and growth rate (Supplementary Data Table 11a, Fig. Supplementary Fig. S4).